 We’ve highlighted some great themes and colors to experiment with, but what specifically can you put in your home to make a statement?
 These are our specific décor recommendations from top designers around the country.

-Nothing epitomizes rustic charm and character like sliding barn doors.
-Not only do they highlight craftsmanship and natural wood texture, but sliding barn doors can make fantastic use of space in spots in your home that can’t use a traditional swinging door, like a master bathroom.
+Nothing epitomizes the rustic charm and character like sliding barn doors.
+Not only do they highlight the craftsmanship and natural wood texture, but sliding barn doors can make fantastic use of space in spots in your home that can’t use a traditional swinging door, like a master bathroom.
 They also serve as an innovational window treatment; providing maximum natural light when open and privacy and darkness when closed.

 Repurposed chandeliers, especially ones featuring natural elements like metal-rod spheres or wood beads, add an eye-catching and vintage feeling to the lighting in your space.
-It may be Art Deco-inspired, but these kinds of fixtures are definitely more 2018 than 1918.
+It may be Art Deco-inspired, but these kinds of fixtures are definitely more 2018 than in 1918.

 Fuzzy and Furry Accessories